-Knowing how to entertain indoor cats isn't about just starving off boredom; it's about offering them a stimulating environment for both mind and body in which to thrive.
+Yes, cats are well-known for their love of sleeping, but that doesn't mean they don't need enrichment and exercise throughout the day.
+Cats are naturally inquisitive and love to explore their immediate surroundings.
+Knowing how to entertain indoor cats isn't about just starving off boredom; it's about offering them a stimulating environment for both mind and body to thrive.

-How to entertain indoor cats through their environment
+How to entertain indoor cats with environmental enrichment

 A few ideas for turning your home into a kitty enrichment haven include:

-• Looking to provide spaces for hiding.
+• Provide spaces for hiding.
 This can be as simple as providing a cat tower and enclosed cat bed that features a cat-cave design.

-• Providing a quality cat scratching post is a must-have if you're looking to save your furniture (and your sanity!)
+• Provide a quality cat scratching post to help save your furniture (and your sanity!)

 • Consider creating a 'catio' to provide a safe place for your indoor kitty to explore the outdoors safely.
 As the name suggests, this is a custom cat enclosure built outdoors.
 Pet owners often use their backyard for this, but a balcony can work too.

-• Make the most of your windows by setting up a cat hammock right next to it.
-You could even place your cat tower in a way that provides easy access to the windowsill – perfect for a spot of people-watching and sunbathing.
+• Make the most of your windows by setting up a cat hammock right next to it, or on it, if you get one with suction cups.
+Windows are a perfect spot for people-watching and sunbathing.

 • Set up a secure pet tent on your balcony or backyard.
 This may sound like a strange camping accessory, but opting for a transparent mosquito net-like design ensures that it's both secure and breathable.

 • Setting up a cat climbing wall is an excellent use of space.
-If you've got unused space on your walls, adding a few cat-climbing platforms is perfect for adventure cats who love to be up high.
+If you have unused space on your walls, adding a few cat-climbing platforms is perfect for adventure cats who love to be up high.

 • Turn any extra spaces in your home into a stylish cat bedroom.
 Whether it's under the stairs or in the cupboard, you can even fit a custom pet door to allow easy entry then fill it with plenty of toys and their favorite cat bed.